 - Cyberia, a bar/disco frequented in the series is an allusion to the nonfiction novel by the same name by Douglas Rushkoff.
 The pun on "Siberia" is intentional.
 See also Gaia, the global brain in the same book.

 - It was also the name of one of the earliest cybercafé franchises - which had a branch in Tokyo.

 - Protocol 7 refers, probably, to the 7th Layer, the neurogenetic circuit, of the Eight Layers of Conciousness as proposed by Timothy Leary.
 The neurogenetic circuit is roughly equivalent to the Jungian idea of the collective unconscious.

 - And could also be a successor to the upcoming new internet protocol IPv6 (Internet Protocol version 6) which was already in the planning stage when SEL was made. (the current internet protocol is version 4).

-- Seven is also the Arc Number of The Book of Revelation, which details the final apocalypse or revealing of god in the Christian canon.
+- Seven is also the Arc Number of The Book of Revelation, which details the final apocalypse or revealing of God in the Christian canon.

 - NAVI, the trademark-turned-noun for computer in the series, is contracted from Knowledge Navigator, a term invented by Apple CEO John Sculley in his book Odyssey.
 It referred to a computer connected to a vast network where everyone was connected.